Code-Institute-Submissions/Pink-Floyd-Official-Milestone-Project/Readme.md

 #### UX design

+Responsive design is implemented as follows:
+* Page layout will be optimised for the screen resolution it is viewed upon, from 360px to 3840 px
+* The hire us alert in the header will disappear on smaller screen resolutions but will remain on the bottom
+* Social links will disappear at smaller screen resolutions

 User feedback will be provided as follows:

-* Link buttons: will change upon hover (desktop)
+* Link buttons: will change upon hover (desktop) to show the user that a link these sites is provided
-* Mobile navigation icon: will expand and collapse on click
+* Mobile navigation icon: will expand and collapse on click to allow greater space for content on mobile version
 * Social links: will change upon hover (desktop)
 * Hire us calendar will highlight selected date
 * ‘Submit request’ button on ‘Hire’ page will change upon  upon click
+* responsive

 ### Skeleton Plane